List of Jono and Ben episodes: Series 2 (2013)

 Although TV3 and its parent company MediaWorks were in receivership at the time, Jono and Ben at Ten returned for a second series.
 Guy Williams is now billed directly under the main presenters, Jono Pryor and Ben Boyce.
 Frankie O'Halloran and Nathan Bevan return as Man Childs, Little Ben and Little Johnny, with Jamie Christmas appearing more as Little Guy.
 Both The Changing Room and Old News segments were retired with The NeXt Actor (a comedic celebrity version of The X-Factor) making its debut.

 The second series began airing 31 May 2013.

 Red Nose Day Comedy Cure For Kids (2013)

 While not entirely a part of the Jono & Ben at Ten show, the special was to raise money for the Cure For Kids cause.
 Jono, Ben and Guy, "biked" the length of New Zealand (Invercargill to Cape Reinga) while performing their shows skits and challenges in different cities.
-The special was an amalgamation between the Friday night primetime shows on TV3, including 7 Days, Jono and Ben at Ten, Super City and X-Factor.
+The special was an amalgamation between the Friday night primetime shows on TV3, including 7 Days, Jono and Ben at Ten, Super City and The X-Factor.
 At the time of airing, both 7 Days and Jono and Ben at Ten were on their mid-series hiatus.

+In Bluff, Dunedin, Christchurch, Wellington, Palmerston North, Taupo, Hamilton and Whangarei.